harveyr/SublimeVcsBranch/README.md

 ==============

 - - -
-**NOTE: I have reason to believe this plugin is a cpu hog at the moment.
+**NOTE: I believe this plugin is a cpu hog at the moment.
 I'll be debugging performance issues shortly.**
 - - -

 Sublime Text plugin that displays a few repo stats in the status bar.